elotroalex/variantes/cfp.md

 In Variantes, we are always open to receiving new proposals!

-If you would like to be considered for the Issue num 1, that will be published at the end of 2025, please submit your work through the following link: https://forms.gle/KC8mU34AKbSs2RQ58
+If you would like to be considered for the next issue, to be published December of 2025, please click on the button below.

+<a href="https://forms.gle/KC8mU34AKbSs2RQ58" class="btn btn-primary text-center" target="_blank">Submit Your Work</a>